 - H. The term "law enforcement officer" includes any federal, state or local sworn police officer acting in his or her official capacity. - I. The term "may" is used in the permissive sense. - J. The term "member of the college community" includes any person who is a student, faculty member, college official, or any other person employed by the college.
-A person's status in a particular situation will be determined by the Dean for Students. - K. The term "organization" means any number of persons who have complied with the formal requirements for college recognition. - L. The term "preponderance of the evidence" refers to the standard of proof the Dean for Students and the Student Conduct Board use to make the determination if an action or behavior of a student violated the code.
+A person's status in a particular situation will be determined by the Dean for Student Success and Retention. - K. The term "organization" means any number of persons who have complied with the formal requirements for college recognition. - L. The term "preponderance of the evidence" refers to the standard of proof the Dean for Student Success and Retention and the Student Conduct Board use to make the determination if an action or behavior of a student violated the code.
 The standard is met if the evidence suggests that it is more likely to be true (greater than 50%) than not true that an accused student violated the Code of Conduct. - M. The term "student," for the purposes of this code, includes all persons applying for admission or taking credit or non-credit courses provided by the college both full-time and part-time.
-This also includes Lifelong Learning Institute participants and all individuals taking Waubonsee Community College courses online. - N. The term "responding party" refers to a student who is identified in a report as allegedly violating the Code of Student Conduct. - O. The term "Student Conduct Board" means any person or persons authorized by the Dean for Students to determine whether a student has violated the Code of Student Conduct and to impose appropriate sanctions. - P. The term "separation" which applies to College Suspension and College Expulsion means that student is denied access to the campus (including classes), to off-campus instructional sites, and/ or to all other college activities or privileges for which the student might otherwise be eligible. - Q. The term "threat" means any expression of intent to do harm or act out violently against someone or something.
+This also includes Lifelong Learning Institute participants and all individuals taking Waubonsee Community College courses online. - N. The term "responding party" refers to a student who is identified in a report as allegedly violating the Code of Student Conduct. - O. The term "Student Conduct Board" means any person or persons authorized by the Dean for Student Success and Retention to determine whether a student has violated the Code of Student Conduct and to impose appropriate sanctions. - P. The term "separation" which applies to College Suspension and College Expulsion means that student is denied access to the campus (including classes), to off-campus instructional sites, and/or to all other college activities or privileges for which the student might otherwise be eligible. - Q. The term "threat" means any expression of intent to do harm or act out violently against someone or something.
 A threat can be spoken, written, or symbolic. - R. The term "will" is used in the imperative sense.

 III.
-Dean for Students Authority
+Dean for Student Success and Retention Authority

-- A. The Dean for Students has the authority to hear adjudicate cases, impose sanctions, and determine if the Student Conduct Board should be convened. - B. The Dean for Students will determine the composition of the Student Conduct Board.
+- A. Dean for Student Success and Retention has the authority to hear adjudicate cases, impose sanctions, and determine if the Student Conduct Board should be convened. - B. The Dean for Student Success and Retention will determine the composition of the Student Conduct Board.
 This will include faculty and student representative(s).
-The chair will be a faculty member appointed by the Dean for Students.

-- C. The Dean for Students will develop procedures for the administration of the Code of Student Conduct. - D. In certain circumstances, the Dean for Students may impose an interim suspension prior to a hearing before the Student Conduct Board.
-Circumstances could include but are not limited to theft or other abuse of College property, or students posing a danger to themselves or others. - E. Decisions made by the Student Conduct Board will be final, pending the appeal process. - F. All references to the Dean for Students will also include the Dean for Student's authorized designee.
+The chair will be a faculty member appointed by the Dean for Student Success and Retention. - C. The Dean for Student Success and Retention will develop procedures for the administration of the Code of Student Conduct. - D. In certain circumstances, the Dean for Student Success and Retention may impose an interim suspension prior to a hearing before the Student Conduct Board.
+Circumstances could include but are not limited to theft or other abuse of College property, or students posing a danger to themselves or others. - E. Decisions made by the Student Conduct Board will be final, pending the appeal process. - F. All references to the Dean for Student Success and Retention will also include the Dean for Student Success and Retention authorized designee.